 The law of agency may allow you to hold the company that employs the self-employed truck or delivery driver liable for their independent contractor’s negligent actions that resulted in the crash.
 Whether that’s an option in your case is contingent on how much control the company employing the IC exerted over them.

 As you might imagine, determining this isn’t easy.
 However, it makes a significant difference in how much damages you can recover in your case if a drowsy driver left you with permanent injuries that are likely to cost a significant amount across your lifetime to treat.

-Schedule a consultation with our truck accident attorneys here at Krzak Rundio Law Group so that we can go over how you might prove liability in your case.
+Schedule a consultation with our truck accident attorneys here at Krzak Rundio Gorman, Injury Attorneys so that we can go over how you might prove liability in your case.